IndianBoy42/fuzzy_slash.nvim/README.md

     hl_group = "Search",
     cursor_hl = "CurSearch",
     word_pattern = "[%w%-_]+",
-    -- ".+" will match the whole line and thus search by lines -- "%S+" will match strings of non whitespace, like W register_nN_repeat = function(nN)
+    jump_to_matched_char = true,
+    register_nN_repeat = function(nN)
     -- called after a fuzzy search with a tuple of functions that are effectively `n, N` local n, N = unpack(nN)
     -- Dynamically map this to n, N
     -- Left as an exercise to the reader end,
     -- Wanna rename the commands for some reason?, change the rhs Fz = "Fz",